ropensci/mcbette/paper.md

 # Summary

 All species on Earth are related to one another.
+They inherit their features from their ancestors

-There even is a name for the last common ancestor all organisms share: LUCA ('Last Universal Common Ancestor').
-A feature of all life on Earth is that it uses DNA to store the blueprint of a species' features.
-The DNA carries traces of a species' evolutionary history, as species that are closely related have more similar DNA.
+And all species on Earth use DNA to store the blueprint of their features, which they inherited from their ancestors.
+That DNA carries traces of a species' evolutionary history, as species that are closely related have more similar DNA.
 The field of phylogenetics tries to conclude the evolutionary history of species from their DNA sequences.
-Doing so is a complex task, as the researcher needs to select the best of many ways to do so.
+To do so, the researcher needs to pick a model of how evolution works.
+The problem is, that there are many models to pick from.

 ![](man/figures/alignment_joss.png)
 ![](man/figures/arrow.png)